 Like your martinis classic or dirty?
 Gin or vodka?
 Onion or olive garnish?
 Shaken or stirred?
-Gathered up here are the best martinis to meet your needs.
+No matter what you're in the market for, London has a martini to meet your needs.
 Even if what you need is marmalade.

-There's no obvious reason a busy gastropub -- where more people are drinking from the decent beer selection or long wine list -- should do such great cocktails.
-Their martinis are small, simple tumblers, all just as dry, wet, clean or dirty as you ask for, and all at about the £6 mark.
-We've yet to try their version of the breakfast martini, a divisive marmalade and lemon juice beast that's prone to being mind-blowingly treacley in the wrong hands.
-But they're getting everything else so right we might actually give it a shot.36 The Cut, SE1
+The martinis at this constantly-crowded gastropub are small, simple tumblers, all just as dry, wet, clean or dirty as you ask for, and all at about the £6 mark.
+Play it safe with a frosty dirty martini, or, if you're feeling adventurous, check out their version of the breakfast martini.
+It's a divisive marmalade and lemon juice beast that's prone to being oversweet and treacley in the wrong hands -- but these are very much the right hands.

 Said to be Hemingway's favourite version of a martini, the Montgomery's mostly a glass of gin with a vanishingly-brief touch of vermouth.
 Sink back into a claw-footed chaise longue and enjoy Tanqueray gin, Noilly Prat vermouth and orange bitters in a ratio named after Field Marshall Montgomery -- who would engage the enemy with a 15:1 advantage for his troops.Deliveroo now from Covent Garden